-Outlined in the table below is the effective tax rate for the Metcash Australian tax consolidated group and the Metcash consolidated worldwide group for the year ended 30 April 2018.
+Outlined in the table below is the effective tax rate for the Metcash Australian tax consolidated group and the Metcash consolidated worldwide group for the year ended 30 April 2019.
+The effective tax rate is calculated as income tax expense divided by profit before tax.